 The challenge of same day delivery

-If you are planning to take on same day delivery for your customers then first of all, kudos!
+If you are planning to take on same day shipping for your customers then first of all, kudos!
 It is an admirable goal.
 Now let’s get down to the business of software delivery.
-In essence you will need to use an online ordering system, a pick & pack system that is automated from that, and finally a delivery team that can mobilize to get these packages delivered quickly.
+In essence, you will need to use an online ordering system, a pick & pack system that is automated from that, and finally, a delivery team that can mobilize to get these packages delivered quickly.
 Easier said than done.

-- Do you have an ecommerce front end that is customer facing?
-A website, online ordering system or other that allows customers to choose products will then present your delivery team with automated orders coming in.
+- Do you have an ecommerce store?
+A website, online ordering system or other, that allows customers to choose products will present your delivery team with automated orders coming in.

-- These orders coming in then need to connect to your delivery management platform automatically creating order sheets for picking and packing by your team.
-Every day your picking team can pull from the inventory and assemble the total order and affix the order label to it ready for the delivery team.
+- These orders coming in then need to connect to your delivery management platform, automatically creating order sheets for picking and packing by your team.

-- Inventory management is critical to avoid having to go back to customers explaining why their order cannot be met.
-Your live inventory should be connected to your ecommerce platform to avoid this situation.
+- Inventory management is critical to avoid having to go back to customers explaining why their orders cannot be met.
+Your live inventory should be connected to your e-commerce platform to avoid this situation.

-- Orders that have been fulfilled at the packing stage should be automatically assigned to delivery staff based on territories that they work, their skillset or their hours of work.
-This should be automated to avoid having to plan this out which is impossible in a same day delivery situation.
+- Orders that have been fulfilled at the packing stage should be automatically assigned to delivery staff based on the territories that they work, their skillset, or their hours of work.
+This should be automated to avoid having to plan this out.

 - Delivery staff have their routes created and optimized automatically so they don’t have to think about how to navigate to the customers.
 This is populated on their mobile delivery driver app.